 A UE determines a PUCCH resource for a PUCCH transmission with HARQ-ACK information as described in clauses 9.2 and 9.2.1 through 9.2.5.

+If pdsch-HARQ-ACK-retx is configured by RRC, the retransmission for multicast HARQ-ACK codebook can be triggered by DCI format 1_1 or format 1_2 when HARQ-ACK retransmission indicator is indicated as 1，the retransmission procedure is as described in clause 9.1.5.